West Yorkshire traffic update: Monday morning congestion on M62 and M621

-West Yorkshire traffic update: Monday morning congestion on M62, M621, M1 and other commuter routes
+West Yorkshire traffic update: Morning congestion on several parts of the M62

-Monday morning congestion on M62 and M621 – Here is your West Yorkshire morning traffic update for Monday, October 31.
+Morning congestion on several parts of the M62 – Here is your West Yorkshire morning traffic update for Tuesday, November 1.

 Incidents